Comprehensive Guide on Canadian ELD Mandate for Truckers

 In Canada, commercial vehicles that operate within provincial areas are controlled by the provincial transport jurisdiction.
 Provincial commercial vehicles can continue to follow transport rules as issued by the provincial transport jurisdiction, so they are not required to comply with the federal Canadian ELD mandate.
 However, some provinces—like Ontario—may decide to include the mandatory use of elogs.

 Commercial vehicles that operate in extra-provincial areas in Canada, like those transporting goods or passengers from one province to another, are controlled by the federal government.
 These federally controlled vehicles are required to follow the ELD mandate rules issued by Transport Canada.
-This means all the vehicles operating under the federal transport jurisdiction must switch to a registered electronic logbook before the full compliance date of the Canadian ELD mandate that is June 12, 2022.
+This means all the vehicles operating under the federal transport jurisdiction must switch to a certified electronic logbook before the full compliance date.

 The ELD mandate issued by Transport Canada does not apply to all federally controlled commercial vehicle owners and drivers.
 There are certain exemptions for this rule as stated by Transport Canada, including: